 Skills First Internships

-The Skills First Internship program works to provide equitable access to quality internships for college students of color and students from non-traditional backgrounds.
+The Skills First Internship program works to provide equitable access to quality internships for diverse college intern candidates and college students of color.
 Through Skills First, the Chamber hopes to encourage organizations to rethink hiring strategies and lead in the creation of a diverse workforce that is more reflective of our region.

 Skills First offers employers a skill-based, identity-blind hiring platform that reduces hiring bias by substituting the request for a traditional resume with a standardized application that puts the focus solely on the skills an applicant brings to the table, instead of a focus on where they acquired those skills.